 It’s hours of fun, taking pictures and making silly poses in front of some inventive artwork by some of the best 3-D artists in Asia

-The main attraction, however, is the cable car, which is boasted as being the steepest ride in the world.
+The main attraction, however, is the cable car (also known as the Langkawi Skycab), which is boasted as being the steepest cable car, and longest free span mono-rail cable car, in the world.
 In the ascending gondolas, the riders are given the opportunity to appreciate the island from up high.

 The costs, of course, vary, but by our estimation, the traditional was just fine.

-Upon reaching the top, for more exhilarating views, there is the Sky Bridge, which ranks as one of the world’s longest suspension bridges.
+Upon reaching the top, for more exhilarating views, there is the sky bridge, which ranks as one of the world’s longest suspension skybridge.

-The views, again, are spectacular, but a warning to those who suffer from a bit of acrophobia, it’s a knee-knocking height, so be prepared.
+The incredible views are spectacular, but a warning to those who suffer from a bit of acrophobia, it’s a knee-knocking height, so be prepared.

 All the kids, however, including our daughter, seemed to have loved it.